Charged particle motion and radiation in strong electromagnetic fields

 In \cref{sec:Numerics} we discuss the state-of-the-art numerical methods used to simulate these interactions, including practical aspects of how the computational demand of multiscale simulations can be controlled.

-Charged particle dynamics is covered in \cref{sec:Dynamics}.
-First, the typical interaction setups are discussed, which correspond to different types of charged particle dynamics in strong fields.
+{Charged particle dynamics, i.e. emergent phenomena that are consequences of the fundamental processes described in \cref{sec:Theory}, is covered in \cref{sec:Dynamics}.} First, the typical interaction setups are discussed, which correspond to different types of charged particle dynamics in strong fields.
 We show how the increase of field strength and particle energy leads to non-trivial evolution of particle dynamics, from well-characterized classical trajectories to trapping in different configurations of EM fields, and from chaotic motion to strange attractors and limit cycles.
 Here we encounter \emph{cascades}, one of the most fascinating processes of SFQED, where a few initial particles are transformed into many, high-energy photons and electron-positron pairs via iterated multiphoton Compton and Breit-Wheeler processes.
 These cascades can be so intense that they can change the properties of the strong field itself.

 Though such particle dynamics requires laser intensities that are not yet available, existing facilities have been able to conduct ground-breaking experiments on the topic.
 We review these in \cref{sec:Experiments}, beginning with those that were carried out at conventional accelerator facilities, where the laser was only used as a target for high-energy electron beams, to all-optical setups, where electrons were accelerated by laser-plasma interactions and then collided with laser pulses.
 We also discuss possible future directions, including the generation and diagnosis of ultrastrong fields.